goreleaser/goreleaser/docs/110-snapcraft.md

 # .goreleaser.yml
 snapcraft:

   # The name of the snap.
+This is optional.
-This is optional and defaults to the project name.
+  # Default is project name.
   name: drumroll

   # Single-line elevator pitch for your amazing snap.